katlindang/DH-110--Assignment-05---low-fidelity-prototype/README.md

 1. Sign up for an account
 2. Find what “Minor Triads” are
+3. Save/Bookmark "Minor Triads" lesson
-3. Use the navigation bar to go back to the 7th page in the “chords” section
+4. Use the navigation bar to go to the 6th page in the “chords” section